 Students eligible to become Orange Holmes Scholars are:

-Doctoral students will receive information on the application process by email.
-Each year, two scholars are chosen to serve for a three-year period.
+All doctoral students will receive information on the application process by email.
+Two scholars are chosen each year to be part of a cohort for the next three years.

 “Being in community with other educators, researchers, professors, doctoral students and candidates of color was the evidence I needed to know I was right where I should be.
 It also helped me quickly identify the work that needed to be done to dismantle barriers the hinder access to higher education for people of color.”